SergChr/qcv/README.md

 No need to move between different services that generate a resume or/and store it.

 #### Generating a simple portfolio website
-The tool generates a HTML file based on a HTML template that can be customizable(cooming soon).
+The tool generates a HTML file based on a HTML template that can be customizable.

 ## How does it work
 The tool replaces variables in a HTML template (see `src/assets/themes`) with corresponding values in the JSON template.
 Example: